Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Proofs

-\begin{lemma} Each vertex has at least one labeled vertex in its neighborhood in $G_\mathcal{C}$. \end{lemma} \begin{proof} By definition, all vertices in a closed neighborhood of a seed are labeled.
+\begin{proof} By definition, all vertices in a closed neighborhood of a seed are labeled.
 That is, $\ell$ is a labeled vertex if and only if $\exists i\in \mathbf{S}, \ell \in \N[i]$.
 Suppose the lemma does not hold, i.e., that some vertex $i$ does not have a labeled vertex in its neighborhood:

 It follows directly that $i$ cannot be a seed as all vertices in its neighborhood would otherwise be labeled by definition.
-Note that (\ref{labeledvertexcondition}) entails that $i$'s neighborhood does not have any overlap with any seed's neighborhood:
+Note that ($*$) entails that $i$'s neighborhood does not have any overlap with any seed's neighborhood:

 However, this violates the maximality condition in the definition of a valid set of seeds (see the third step of the algorithm) and, subsequently, a vertex such as $i$ is not possible. \end{proof}

 \begin{lemma} $\mathbf{M}_{alg}$ is an admissible generalized full matching with respect to the matching constraint $\mathcal{C}=(c_1, \cdots, c_k, t)$: